 The Panel of Advisors was created in July 2018 to provide support and advice to the Ombudsman on strategic direction, business planning and public accountability.
 It is a non-statutory forum that brings an external perspective to assist the Ombudsman in the development of policy and practice.
 The members of the panel have an advisory function only and have no executive functions or decision-making remit.

-- Two members of the Audit and Risk Assurance Committee (ARAC) – Sue Harvey and David Horne (see their profiles on the ARAC page)
+- Two members of the Audit and Risk Assurance Committee (ARAC) – Christina Coker and David Horne (see their profiles on the ARAC page)

 - Six external members representing residents and landlords, and appointed by the Ombudsman following an open and transparent selection process – see information on the members below.